emmahsax/highline_wrapper/README.md

 ## Tests

-To run the tests, run `bundle exec rspec` from the command line.
+To run the tests, run `bundle exec rspec` from the command-line.
 GitHub Actions will also run the tests upon every commit to make sure they're up to date and that everything is working correctly.
 Locally, you can also run `bundle exec guard` to automatically run tests as you develop!

 ## Contributing